Skip to main content

 • If your dress is older than three years old, you’ll want to drop a further 10-20% off those recommended percentages.

-If your dress is vintage, in theory, you should be able to sell it on for the price you paid for it.
+If your dress is vintage, in theory, you should be able to sell it on for the price you paid for it, providing it's still in excellent condition.
 That said, if you choose to sell your wedding dress on eBay or similar, you might want to reduce the price to attract your buyers.

 3. Maximise Its Value by Having It Professionally Cleaned